 Traditionally, courses meet for three hours per week.
 Before 1 pm, hour-long courses are scheduled on the hour, Monday through Friday.
 One-and-one-half hour courses are scheduled for 8:30-10 am, 10-11:30 am, or 11:30 am-1 pm, but only on Tuesdays and Thursdays.
 Two-hour seminars may be held on Friday mornings.
 After 1 pm, courses may begin on either the hour or half hour, Monday through Friday.
 Courses scheduled at non-compliant meeting times must be approved by the Registrar.
 Approved courses are required to meet in classrooms scheduled through offices other than the FAS Registrar.

-By Faculty vote, no class, committee or departmental meeting, tutorial, conference, examination, or other academic activity may normally be scheduled for the period set aside for regular Faculty meetings (Tuesdays, 4–5:30 pm).
+By Faculty vote, no class, committee or departmental meeting, tutorial, conference, examination, or other academic activity may be scheduled from 4:00 until 5:30 p.m., or any part of that period, on any of the days designated for meetings of the Faculty (usually the first Tuesday of the month, from 4 to 5:30 pm, October through May excluding January).
 Exceptions to this rule may be granted only by the Registrar.

 Classes ordinarily begin five minutes after the announced meeting time, e.g., at 9:05 or 11:35.
 An instructor may refuse to permit students to enter the classroom after the class has begun.
 Instructors should end the course promptly at the announced meeting time, leaving the blackboards clear and the furniture properly configured.
 (Note: Course meeting times posted in my.harvard display an end-time of one minute before the class ends, e.g..
 9:59 or 10:29.
 This is necessary to prevent a course scheduling conflict when the student enrolls in the course.)
 The five minutes allotted for transition is not reserved by either course.
 Instructors should exercise professional conduct when entering or vacating a classroom.